-If you’re a designer who focuses on medical drawings and someone asks you to create something avant-garde for their living room, why would you take on that project?
-Unless, of course, you’re actually trying to branch out into that type of artwork.
+If you’re a massage therapist who mainly sees MVA clients, why would you book someone who wants a hot stone massage?
+Unless, of course, you’re actually trying to branch out into that type of client.

-It’s much better to say no than try to make the project work.
+It’s much better to say no than try to make it work.

-3) If their timeline or budget don’t fit yours.
+3) If their timeline or budget don’t match.